mvolkmann/blog/src/neovim.md

 - "Bookmarks"

-  TODO: Learn how to create bookmarks!
+  This displays all the current marks in a Telescope window.
+  Selecting one and pressing `return` jumps to it.
+  See the "Marks" section below for more detail.

 - "Last Session".

   This restores the most recent session.
-  See the "Sessions" section for details.
+  See the "Sessions" section below for more detail.

 ### File Explorer